-- She was pretty wicked then and she killed so many people that Ra decided this wasn’t all that cool, and believed that not all humans needed to be punished.
+- She was pretty wicked then and she killed so many people that Ra decided this wasn’t all that cool and believed that not all humans needed to be punished.
 The other gods flooded the fields with a very strong drink that was dyed with red ochre.
 Hathor drank the beer, thinking it was blood, and became so drunk that she stopped what she was doing!
-Oh dear, at least she stopped terrorising everyone around her!
+Oh dear, at least she stopped terrorizing everyone around her!

 - She was also very popular at one point, and loads of children were named after her.
 How would you like to be called Hathor?

-- Hathor was also closely linked to turquoise, malachite, gold and copper.
+- Hathor was also closely linked to turquoise, malachite, gold, and copper.
 She was known as the ‘Mistress of Turquoise’ and the ‘Lady of Malachite’.
 She also looked after all the miners to keep them safe.

 - The Egyptians used eye makeup made from ground malachite.
-It not only made them look good, but it also was believed to fight eye infections.
+It not only made them look good but it also was believed to fight eye infections.
 Wow.
 This was also closely linked to Hathor.
-She sure had many roles didn’t she?
+She sure had many roles, didn’t she?

 Hathor was a goddess that seemed to have very many personalities and was linked to many things.
-She was popular, but at the same time she was rather vicious too.
+She was popular, but at the same time, she was rather vicious too.
 No wonder she was complicated!

 Do you have any other facts on Hathor?
 Please share them with us.

 Nephthys was the goddess of mourning in the Ancient Egyptian religion.
-She was also the goddess of night, rivers, sleep and nature too.
+She was also the goddess of night, rivers, sleep, and nature too.
 Wow, she sure had a few jobs on her hands.

 She was a friend and protector of the dead.
-Nephthys was important in ancient Egyptian culture because the afterlife was highly valued in ancient Egypt.
+Nephthys were important in ancient Egyptian culture because the afterlife was highly valued in ancient Egypt.
 She always stood at the head of the coffin that would take the dead to the underworld with outspread wings.